Torchhd: An Open Source Python Library to Support Research on Hyperdimensional Computing and Vector Symbolic Architectures: Introduction

-Given this context, we present \libraryname{}---an open-source Python library for HDC.
-Up to date with the latest advances in the field, \libraryname{} aims to make HDC more approachable for novices in the area and to provide a high-performance execution platform for experienced researchers.
-Our design philosophy focuses first on ease-of-use, aiming to be accessible without limiting expressiveness, and secondly on performance, facilitating much faster evaluation of new algorithms.
-We believe that \libraryname{} will benefit the HDC/VSA community based on its following aspects: \begin{itemize} \item State-of-the-art HDC components for hypervector encoding and data structures; \item Modular design, supporting both learning and non-learning related workflows; \item Python idiomatic interface design for a flexible, developer-first experience; \item High-performance execution, which means that applications can run up to 104$\times$ faster; \item Support for automatic differentiation solutions for learning-based HDC applications; \item Greater community collaboration potential due to its open-source nature; \item Complete, clear and concise documentation; \item Interfaces for several datasets commonly used in the literature to evaluate HDC methods; \item A direct mapping from theory to implementation, as didactically described in this manuscript; \item Implementations of several notable publications to be used as examples and to facilitate follow-up studies. \end{itemize}
+To address this issue, we developed \libraryname{}---an open source library for HD/VSA.
+Up to date with the latest advances in the area, \libraryname{} aims to lower the barrier of entry to HD/VSA for novices and provides a high-performance execution platform for experienced researchers.
+To support a wide variety of HD/VSA primitives, applications, and research directions; the provided abstractions are designed to be modular, allowing users to adopt the aspects that support their workflow.
+Our design philosophy focuses first on ease-of-use, aiming to be accessible without limiting expressiveness.
+The ease of use allows for application-driven research to focus on the conceptual and methodological aspects of the project while, at the same time, \libraryname{} enables the study of individual elements of HD/VSA for theoretical research.
+The second goal of the library is to provide high-performance execution, enabling much faster evaluation of novel algorithms without hurting the Python idiomatic development experience.
+We believe that \libraryname{} will benefit the HD/VSA and the broader machine learning communities based on its following features: 1) state-of-the-art HD/VSA methods for transforming data into hypervector; 2) support for automatic differentiation for research on hybrid neuro-symbolic models; 3) Python idiomatic interface design for a flexible, developer-first experience; 4) high-performance execution, which means that applications can run orders of magnitude faster; 5) interfaces for data sets commonly used in the literature to evaluate and benchmark HD/VSA methods (129 data sets currently).

-The remainder of the manuscript is organized as follows: it starts with a thorough, yet accessible, introduction to HDC in Section~\ref{sec:HDC}.
-Then, Section~\ref{sec:library} discusses the design of \libraryname{} and its features.
-In Section~\ref{sec:experiments} we describe the experiments and their results using the library.
-Finally, in Section~\ref{sec:conclusion} we present our conclusions.